Freycinetia banksii: Māori cultural uses and traditions

 Kiekie is an important plant in Māori culture.
-It was traditionally a major source of textiles, especially to Ngāi Tūhoe and other iwi who lived inland and away from areas where harakeke (New Zealand flax) grows, and is a traditional delicacy, prized for its two yearly crops, the first being the sweet flower bracts (tāwhara) followed by the fruit (ureure).
+It was traditionally a major source of textiles, especially to Ngāi Tūhoe and other iwi (tribes) who lived inland and away from areas where harakeke (New Zealand flax) grows, and is a traditional delicacy, prized for its two yearly crops, the first being the sweet flower bracts (tāwhara) followed by the fruit (ureure).
 Māori myths describe kiekie and harakeke as separated brothers.
 Harakeke left to go with the goddess Wainuiātea to the coasts, while kiekie remained with Tāne, the god of the forests.

 Ureure were often gathered by using a forked stick.
 The flower bracts were traditionally tied up using leaves of the plant, to protect the flowers from being eaten by kiore (the Polynesian rat).

 The leaves were used widely for plaiting and weaving, although the broader leaves of New Zealand flax were preferred because they provided more material.
 Kiekie was preferred for closely woven items, tukutuku, such as kete pūtea and kete pure.
 Items woven included mats and temporary baskets for holding food.
 The aerial roots were gathered to use as a binding material for implements and for making fish traps and sails.

 Elements of the plant are present in a number of place names, such as the Tāwharanui Peninsula and Maungakiekie.